Events & Resources

 Access to adjacent properties: Driveways and access to adjacent properties will be improved, and turn lanes will be installed at key intersections to improve the flow of traffic.

-Construction will take place from spring 2024 through the end of 2026, with final surfacing being completed in 2027.
+Construction started in spring 2024 and will go through the end of 2026, with final surfacing being completed in 2027.

 Click on image to enlarge.